joshua-scott/gatsby-theme-anchor/README.md

 This last step is totally optionally but it's one of my favorite of this setup.
 As this theme use Netlify CMS you can enable the `Identity` feature inside the deployment configuration that will allow to modify your data through the deployed site by making commit to the repository.

-Please follow this [Guide](https://www.netlifycms.org/docs/authentication-backends/) to enable.I already provide a proper `config.yml` inside `/static/admin` folder but you still need to enable from your side.
+Please follow this [Guide](https://www.netlifycms.org/authentication-backends/) to enable.I already provide a proper `config.yml` inside `/static/admin` folder but you still need to enable from your side.
 In order to check if everything is working, go to the route `/admin` of your deployed site, there you need to authenticate (you can pick different services in the previous step) and once you are inside the CMS every change you make it will push a commit to the repository.
 Dispatching a new release of your website 😄

-## Trouble Shooting 💥

-In order to keep the README short I decided to move this section to a [separate file](./docs/TROUBLESHOOTING.md).

 ## Contributing 💪